jeremyndeby/Youtube_To_Spotify_Automation/README.md

 # Youtube_To_Spotify_Automation
-Getting our music videos from YouTube and automatically adding them to a Spotify playlist
+Getting our music videos from any YouTube playlist(s) and automatically adding them to a new Spotify playlist